protobufjs/protobuf.js/SECURITY.md

 | 7.5.x        | ✅        |
 | < 7.5        | ❌        |

+## Untrusted Schema Input

+Historically, loading untrusted `.proto` files and JSON descriptors was not treated as a dedicated security boundary.
+The support scope has since been
+expanded: malformed or adversarial schema input is now considered part of the supported input surface for active release lines.

+Security-impacting behavior in this area, including code execution, prototype pollution, and denial-of-service issues with practical exploitability, should be reported through the security process described below.

 ## Reporting a Vulnerability

 Please do not report security vulnerabilities through public GitHub issues.